-I love quick & easy stir-frys after a busy day and this one is definitely up there with my favorites.
-I could have made my PF Chang’s Copycat Mongolian Beef or Thai Beef with Carrot Basil Salad but this chicken stir-fry was a great change of pace and it’s a bit on the healthier side.
+I love quick & easy stir-frys after a busy day and this chicken stir fry is definitely up there with my favorites.
+I could have made my PF Chang’s Copycat Mongolian Beef or Thai Beef with Carrot Basil Salad but this one was a great change of pace and it’s a bit on the healthier side.
 It’s perfect fare for summer as it’s a light meal, won’t weigh you down (and it will help you on your way to fitting into that bikini) and keeps the kitchen cool.
 Of course, for me the biggest plus was it used my plums!

 If you read my post last week you will see a familiar theme here – yep, it’s plums!
 This is what I did with all the over ripe plums that I didn’t use for my Plum Jam. (check out the recipe because it’s super fresh – like liquid fruit on a spoon!).
 This plum sauce can be made ahead of time and can replace hoisin sauce in any recipe.
 It makes about a medium jarful and keeps well for over a month.

 This recipe is pretty adaptable too.
 You can change out the snow peas for your favorite quick cooking vegetable like carrots, broccoli (love the broccoli-carrot slaw mixture you can buy prepackaged in your grocer’s produce section) or mushrooms.
-Whatever way you choose to make it, it is fresh, healthy and super tasty!
+Whatever way you choose to make it, this chicken stir fry is fresh, healthy and super tasty!

 Serve on top of rice or be a little healthier and try it over quinoa.
 Enjoy!